Nov. 21, 2019

-Today is the first day of a new federal fiscal year, known as FY20.
-Congress has not yet completed work on a new budget for the new year so the nation is operating on funding levels set for FY19.
+Congress has not yet completed work on a new budget for the new fiscal year, FY 20, so the nation is operating on funding levels set for FY19.
 For the National Sea Grant Program, of which Wisconsin Sea Grant is a part, the program is operating under FY19’s number of $80 million despite the administration having proposed to remove it entirely from the budget and shut down the 33 programs operating in coastal and Great Lakes states.
 The administration has also proposed to eliminate the program for FY20, and did so in FY18 as well.

 In those previous years, we had been deeply grateful for the confidence members of Congress have shown in our ability to make a difference in coastal communities and on behalf of the Great Lakes themselves.
 The two successive years of proposed elimination had sparked an outpouring of support for Sea Grant and the funds were restored.
 We remain hopeful that will again happen for FY 20 after many stakeholders, partners, collaborators and friends speak up.
 They know full well that Sea Grant funds lakes Michigan and Superior research, and the application of the research to ensure the sustainable use of these crown jewels that underpin the quality of life and economy of our state.
 We are also deeply grateful for that confidence in our work.